opendistro/for-elasticsearch-docs/docs/security-access-control/users-roles.md

 ## Map users to roles

 After creating roles, you map users (or backend roles) to them.
-Intuitively, people often think of this process as giving a user one or more roles, but in the Security plugin, the process is reversed; you select a role and then map one or more users to it.
+Intuitively, people often think of this process as giving a user one or more roles, but in the security plugin, the process is reversed; you select a role and then map one or more users to it.

 Just like users and roles, you create role mappings using Kibana, `roles_mapping.yml`, or the REST API.